imoneoi/openchat/README.md

 # <a id="web-ui"></a> 🌐 Web UI - [OpenChat-UI](https://github.com/imoneoi/openchat-ui)

 After launching the API server, OpenChat provide user interface that easy to interact with.
-[Click here to check Web UI](https://github.com/imoneoi/openchat-ui)
+[Click here to checkout our Web UI](https://github.com/imoneoi/openchat-ui)

 # 🤗 Inference with Transformers